Role of the Maternal Microbiome in the Spread of Antimicrobial Resistance in Kenyan Hospitals

 SCOPE OF SUPPORT

 This is a three-year PhD studentship to be based at KWTRP.
-The selected candidate will be supported in applying for and registering for a PhD at the University of Antwerp.
-The candidate will be supervised by Dr Caroline Tigoi, research scientist at KWTRP, Prof. Surbhi Malhotra and Prof. James A. Berkley.
-The selected candidate will receive a stipend, medical insurance, and financial support to cover tuition, academic-related fees, travel expenses and research expenses.
-The candidate and their mentors may seek additional research funding from other sources to support the project.
+The selected candidate will be supported in applying for and registering for a PhD at the Open University - UK.
+The candidate will be supervised by Benjamin Tsofa, Nancy Kagwanja, and Anthony Etyang, research scientists at KWTRP.
+The selected candidate will receive a stipend, medical insurance, and financial support to cover tuition, academic-related fees, travel expenses, and research expenses.

 METHOD OF APPLICATION